ctdio/promise-go/README.md

 Sometimes, you need to kick off multiple concurrent functions off at the same time.
 With the `CreateAll` function, you can do that easily.
 Much like the `Create` function, this returns a promise.

+**Note:** When dealing with combined promises, any error that is returned causes the promise to immediately return the result with the first error that occurs.

 ```go
 multiplePromises := promise.CreateAll(
   func () (interface{}, error) {